Individual Grievances Referred to Adjudication Under Section 209 of the Federal Public Sector Labour Relations Act

 The parties are responsible for notifying in writing the FPSLREB sufficiently in advance of any needs or services that they will require before or during the hearing (for instance, that the building where the hearing is to take place be accessible to people with mobility disabilities).

 Technical and procedural issues

 The hearings are not recorded as a rule, and no minutes are prepared.
 Hence, it is important that the parties take notes.
-The single adjudicator or board of adjudication will however take notes of the evidence and submissions.
-The notes taken by the single adjudicator or board of adjudication are not accessible to the parties or the general public without the consent of the person who made them.
+The panel of the Board will however take notes of the evidence and submissions.
+The notes taken by the panel of the Board are not accessible to the parties or the general public without the consent of the person who made them.

 Swearing an oath